Why Am I So Insecure? 20 Ways to Feel Secure From Within

 3. Pet peeves on overdrive

-When a certain quirk is bothersome, but it has grown into a significant deal, that’s when you need to realize you’ve become overly sensitive and attempt to progress forward, not dwell in details that don’t warrant a place in the grand scheme.
+When a certain quirk is bothersome but has grown into a significant deal, that’s when you need to realize you’ve become overly sensitive and attempt to progress forward, not dwell in details that don’t warrant a place in the grand scheme.

 4. Pleasing others precedes yourself